50 Best Things to Do in Kyoto: 2025 Must-See Activities

 Typically, visible tattoos are not allowed in the onsens and public baths because of their association with the Yakuza.
 However, there are a number of tattoo-friendly onsens around Kyoto that provide exceptional service!

 Remember!
 There are no onsens in downtown Kyoto, but you can find multiple sentos or public baths instead.
 If you want a hot spring with mineral waters, then you need to go outside of Kyoto City such as Kurama onsen or Arima Hot Spring.
-If you are okay with any public bath, I recommend Nishiki-yu in the downtown area or Goko-yu near the Gojo area.
-Unfamiliar with onsens and public bath culture in Japan?
-Take a look at our guide so you can avoid the culture shock!

-In Japan hot springs are called “onsen” and it is illegal to call a public bath “onsen” if it does not have natural hot springs with certain minerals.
-For most foreigners though, it does not matter if it is a public bath (a.k.a sento bath) or onsen.
+In Japan, hot springs are called “onsen,” and it is illegal to call a public bath “onsen” if it does not have natural hot springs with certain minerals.
+For most foreigners, though, it does not matter if it is a public bath (a.k.a sento bath) or onsen.
 After all, the traditional setup and the experience are pretty much the same.

 This is Kyoto’s liveliest bars & restaurants street which is also the 2nd largest geisha district in Kyoto.